Mills Observatory: Planet Trail

 On Balgay Hill, an outdoor planet trail, scale model of the Solar System, is arranged to entertain and educate the exploring visitor.
 The planet trail is a series of standing stones and plaques representing the Solar System.
 The visitor starts with the Sun on the eastern summit of the Hill, and following the trail to the west from the Sun, in the direction of Mills Observatory, he or she will encounter another eight rocks representing the planets Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune.
 Pluto is represented by the pier in the Mills Observatory, which supports the telescope there.

-Planetarium

-The planetarium is based around a Viewlex Apollo projector, which simulates the night sky on a domed roof in a darkened room.
-Around 1000 stars are displayed, along with the naked eye planets and the Milky Way.
-Auxiliary units simulate a rotating galaxy, and provide pictures of astronomical objects.
-Seating is limited to 20 for public shows.

 Display Area

 The display area is split into two parts.
 The main area in the centre of the building at ground floor level provides changing displays of pictures and models, and also houses the observatory shop.
 The upper level provides displays of historic equipment and information of local importance.